 Seoul to Sapporo

 I am based in London but originally from the west coast of the US.
-I am really looking forward to the views, meeting lots of new people, and sampling all the local food and wine.
+I am really looking forward to exploring, meeting lots of new people, and sampling all the local food and wine.
 I can also promise to always say yes to finding some gelato :-)

 Linda Reid